swiftlang/swift-evolution/proposals/0424-custom-isolation-checking-for-serialexecutor.md

 ### Introduce `globalMainExecutor` global property and utilize `checkIsolated` on it

-This proposal also paves the way to clean up this hard-coded aspect of the runtime, and it would be possible to change these heurystics to instead invoke the `checkIsolation()` method on a "main actor executor" SerialExecutor reference if it were available.
+This proposal also paves the way to clean up this hard-coded aspect of the runtime, and it would be possible to change these heurystics to instead invoke the `checkIsolated()` method on a "main actor executor" SerialExecutor reference if it were available.

 This proposal does not introduce a `globalMainActorExecutor`, however, similar how how [SE-0417: Task ExecutorPreference](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0417-task-executor-preference.md) introduced a: